danielsantander/cyberdev/kali-linux/EYNTKAM.md

 Where:
 1. File type: first character of the line, 'd' for directory, '-' for file.
-2. Permissions (rwxrwxrwx): in order of file ower, group, and all other users.
+2. Permissions (rwxrwxrwx): in order of file owner, group, and all other users.
 3. Number of links
 4. Owner of file
 5. File size (bytes)